-The University of Hawai‘i at Mānoa Children’s Center operates under the auspices of the Office of Student Affairs and has academic affiliations with the College of Education, the College of Tropical Agriculture & Human Resources, and multiple departments throughout the University system.
+The University of Hawai‘i at Mānoa Children’s Center operates under the auspices of the Division of Student Success and has academic affiliations with the College of Education, the College of Tropical Agriculture & Human Resources, and multiple departments throughout the University system.
 The Center is supported by state general funds, parent fees, donations, grants, and fundraising.
 The University provides facilities, utilities, and maintenance service at no cost to the Center, which is located in Honolulu, Hawai‘i.

 The Children’s Center supports the instruction, research, and service mission of the University of Hawai‘i.
 The Center is a site for students, faculty, and community members to observe best practices in early childhood education and to conduct research, with the express permission of parents.

 Our main campus is licensed for up to one hundred 2 to 5-year-olds that are enrolled either full or part-week each semester in one of six classrooms at The Big House.
 We also have partnered with the DOE SPED programs to create 2 satellite classrooms at nearby elementary schools (Kūhiō Elementary School is licensed for up to 20 children aged 3-5 years, and Noelani Elementary School is licensed for up to 22 children aged 3-5 years).
 The Center operates whenever the University has classes or exams.